ac000/libmtdac/README.md

 libmtdac is primarily developed under Linux but it also builds and runs under FreeBSD.

+**NOTE:** This requires jansson 2.14.1 or later with DTOA support (the default) for the proper handling of real numbers.

 ### Linux

 libmtdac only has a couple of direct dependencies, *libcurl* & *jansson*